News

 Out of the four applications, two were sent via the HealthCare.gov site.
 Although the two applications initially failed the online identity proofing step, they were cleared to proceed after fictitious identification documents were submitted.

-“The combined APTC paid to insurance companies for these 18 enrollees totals over $10,000 per month,” the report said.
+“The combined APTC paid to insurance companies for these 18 enrollees totals over $10,000 per month,” the report reads.

 “While these fictitious enrollees are not generalizable to the universe of enrollees, they can suggest weaknesses in enrollment controls.”